CORONAVIRUS DISEASE (COVID-19)

 Summarizing a statement released by Weld County, Weld County’s approach is to promote and encourage residents and business owners to take individual responsibility and make decisions to protect themselves, their families, their community and their businesses.
 Neither they (or in turn the Town) will be enforcing restrictions associated with the State’s public health directive.
 Weld County encourages all residents to actively engage in prevention methods with regard to the virus: physically distance yourself from others, wash your hands, cover your cough, stay home if you are sick, clean frequently touched surfaces.

 What is the Town of LaSalle doing?

-Although we don’t have a case in LaSalle, the Town is currently taking the actions listed below; this plan will be updated as needed, based upon the evolving situation.
+The Town is currently taking the actions listed below; this plan will be updated as needed, based upon the evolving situation.
 We are working with Weld County Health Department, LaSalle Fire District, as well as other partner organizations to coordinate our operations and activities in the event of a worsening public health risk.

 - Town Hall – Closed to the Public

 - Encourage online bill pay or using the drop box at Town Hall

 Our goal is to keep the Town functioning at the highest levels, providing essential services, and keeping our infrastructure operational.
 We are looking forward to the end of this virus as much as you are and are trying hard to accommodate as much as possible.
 Please contact the LaSalle Town Hall at 970-284-6931 with any questions.
 Thank you!

 We urge all LaSalle residents and community members to protect themselves with the most up-to-date coronavirus prevention practices and measures recommended by the Colorado Department of Public Health and Environment and the Centers for Disease Control and Prevention.